mikependon/RepoDB.NET/pages/attributes/identity.md

     [Identity] // Identity decoration
     public long Id { get; set; }
     public string Name { get; set; }
-    public int Age { get; set; }
-    public DateTime CreatedDateUtc { get; set; }
 }
 ```

-> By setting this attribute to any class property, you had overriden the auto-identification logic of the library.
+> By explicitly setting this attribute to any class property, you had overriden the auto-identification logic of the library.
 If you place this attribute in a property that is not really an identity from the database, then the library will use that property instead.
 By doing so, it may fail some of the operations.

-### How to Retrieve?
+### Retrieval

 To retrieve the identity property, you can use the [IdentityCache](/cacher/identitycache) object.